zaraod17/currencies-calc/README.md

 # currencies-calc
 Recruitment task for adrespect

-This is Curririences caluculator app written in php.
+This is Currencies calculator app written in php.
 This app allows to fetch data from api: http://api.nbp.pl/ and save it into database.
 It displays currency rates in table.
 There is also form for currency conversions which are saved into database and displayed as list.

 Stack: